 “[The West] is not a traditional world either seeking to maintain itself unchanged or eroding under the pressure of whites.
 It is a joint Indian-white creation.… The real crisis came…when Indians ceased to have power to force whites onto the middle ground.
 Then the desire of whites to dictate the terms of the accommodation could be given its head.… Americans invented Indians and forced Indians to live with the consequences.”

-Questions about the “varying viewpoints”
+Questions for Class Discussion

 1. What does each of these historians understand to be the essential characteristics of the West?